ArduPilot/ardupilot_wiki/mavproxy/source/docs/getting_started/multi.rst

 * Use ``alllinks <cmd>`` to send <cmd> to all vehicles in turn.
 For example, ``alllinks mode rtl`` will set RTL mode on all vehicles.
 * Use ``vehicle <n>`` to set the active vehicle

+See the :ref:`swarm module <mavproxy-modules-swarm>` for a GUI for automating swarm management and operations.